kanwalnainsingh/OpenDesk/README.md

 - Please refer code of conduct at [Code of coduct](code-of-conduct.md)

-## How to submit a pull request.
+## How to contribute
 - Look at the existing issue or raise a new issue.
 Get clarity on the requirement.
-- Refer https://jarv.is/notes/how-to-pull-request-fork-github/ to get details on how to raise a pull request.
+- Refer [Pull Request Steps](https://jarv.is/notes/how-to-pull-request-fork-github/) to get details on how to raise a pull request.

 ## Join slack below for discussions